 - Pain in the neck and jaw area

 Strokes have a very specific set of symptoms that show on the surface.
 These symptoms can be remembered by the acronym FAST, according to the American Stroke Association.
 This stands for:

-- Slurred speech: A stroke may show itself in your speech.
-Try to say a simple sentence like “I ran outside” without slurring.
+Slurred speech: A stroke may show itself in your speech.
+Try to say a simple sentence like “I ran outside” without slurring any speech.